NUKELOVER321/Event-Horizon-ES-Mod/Components/README.md

 # Components

 This folder contains data files on components, in-game items that can be placed in a ship.
 Each component is made of two files: a component file and a stats file.
+Each pair of folders (`[faction name]` and `[faction name] Stats`) contains the component and stat file for a collection of components assigned to the named faction.

 Below is an example of a component file, followed by a description of what each data field does.